alexwishart/SwiftPersistenceTutorial/README.md

 below the line `let cloudEnv = CloudEnv()`

 ### Connecting to the PostgreSQL database
-We will now connect to our server to the PostgreSQL database.
+We will now connect our server to the PostgreSQL database.
 This will allow us to send and receive information using queries.

 1. Staying within your `Application.swift` file set up a connection by inserting:
 ```swift